Generalized Anxiety Disorder: Causes And Treatment Options

 Psychotherapy

 Talk therapy is a primary treatment for generalized anxiety disorder.
 Many patients have seen reduced symptoms and an improved ability to manage their anxiety while working with a licensed therapist.
 Cognitive behavioral therapy (also known as cognitive behavior therapy or CBT) is one of the most frequently used treatments for GAD, as it focuses on identifying and replacing harmful or maladaptive thought patterns and behaviors.
-Patients have also found success with acceptance and commitment therapy (ACT), which can help reduce anxiety-related discomfort through mindfulness and goal setting.
+In addition to the effectiveness of cognitive behavioral therapy, patients have also found success with acceptance and commitment therapy (ACT), which can help reduce anxiety-related discomfort through mindfulness and goal setting.

 Support groups